Gekkio/mooneye-gb/docs/accuracy.markdown

 * Requesting bank 33 wraps around to 1, which gets you bank 1

 This was verified using Arduino Uno, insidegadgets.com Cart Reader v1.2, and Wario Land cartridge (MBC1, 4Mbit ROM, 64Kbit RAM).

+### On DMG, sprite flags in the OAM area have unused bits.
+Are they usable or do they always return 0 or 1?

+They are unused but writable and readable normally.

+*See: tests/oam\_bits*